broadinstitute/mock-provider/README.md

 `{FENCE_BASE_URL}/user/credentials/google`

+The Service Account Key JSON will be stored in a publicly accessible Google Bucket (Read-only).
+Therefore, it is essential that this Service Account have no other permissions than the ability to read protected objects from wherever we store test DOS resolution objects.

 #### Implementation

 Implement as a Google Cloud Function because it needs to accept a `POST` request, but otherwise it can just regurgitate